BDE 4.14.0 Production release

 MyTriggeredWrapper& operator=(const MyTriggeredWrapper& rhs);

-// Assign the wrapped value to the value of the specified 'rhs',
+/// Set the wrapped value to the specified `value` and invoke the

 void setValue(const TYPE& value);